kakkarav/ShibaCoupling/README.md

 # ShibaCoupling

-The python package for generating effective couplings between magnetic impurity inside a superconductor in the presence of a transverse magnetic field.
+The python package for generating effective couplings between spin 1/2 magnetic impurity inside a superconductor in the presence of a transverse magnetic field.

+The package is only designed to generate parameters for model building and to be used in conjunction with other numerical simulation technique such as DMRG, QMC, etc.

-The couplings is given in the Pauli string basis.
+All couplings are given in the Pauli string basis.

 # Installation